HCK-CI/AutoHCK/README.md

 ### Microsoft HCK filters
 Filters are fixes for problematic tests, read more at: [Microsoft HLK Filters](https://docs.microsoft.com/en-us/windows-hardware/test/hlk/user/windows-hardware-lab-kit-filters)
-To run tests with applied filters automatically, get a copy of `UpdateFilters.sql` form [HCK-CI/hckfilters](https://github.com/HCK-CI/hckfilters) and place them inside auto_hck at `filters/UpdateFilters.sql`.
+To run tests with applied filters automatically, get a copy of `UpdateFilters.sql` form [HCK-CI/hckfilters](https://github.com/HCK-CI/hckfilters) and place them inside AutoHCK at `filters/UpdateFilters.sql`.

 ### Microsoft HLK playlists
-To run HLK tests with latest Microsoft compatibility playlist clone [HLK Playlists](https://github.com/HCK-CI/hlkplaylists) inside auto_hck and rename the directory to playlists, once it's there auto_hck will look for the right xml playlist file and apply it to the tests.
+To run HLK tests with latest Microsoft compatibility playlist clone [HLK Playlists](https://github.com/HCK-CI/hlkplaylists) inside AutoHCK and rename the directory to playlists, once it's there AutoHCK will look for the right xml playlist file and apply it to the tests.

 ### Sudoer with no passwod
-To run auto_hck correctly the runnig user should have permission to run sudo commands without prompting his password, do this by adding the following line to sudoers file /etc/sudoers
+To run AutoHCK correctly the runnig user should have permission to run sudo commands without prompting his password, do this by adding the following line to sudoers file /etc/sudoers
 __This might be dangerous to your computer security, do this at your own risk__
 ```
 hck-ci ALL=(ALL) NOPASSWD:ALL